 Most of the Atlanteans are most likely hundreds of years old, and it's heavily implied that this long age is granted to them via the giant crystal under their city.
 It's certainly proven that the crystal is all that keeps them alive.
 Now, if Rourke had succeeded in stealing it, what exactly would have happened?
 Everyone would have aged to dust?
 Or would everyone have just fallen over dead?

 Maybe they'll just start aging normally from that point?
-Still Fridge Horror since because they normally life for a very long time, they're not prepared to have children at a population sustaining rate for they're new lifespans, including at best a 40 year window for the women.
+Still Fridge Horror since because they normally life for a very long time, they're not prepared to have children at a population sustaining rate for their new lifespans, including at best a 40 year window for the women.

 Pay very close attention to the scene when Rourke throws Helga off his blimp.
 As Helga is being tossed over the gondola's railing, you can see her fall in the direction of the blimp's propellers, which are located just below the gondola.
 She misses them, but it's not hard to imagine what might've happened otherwise.